 The scientific context of Complexity approaches to urban systems is first introduced, and put in perspective with Complex Systems approaches in other fields of science.
 In that frame, the knowledge framework of Theoretical and Quantitative Geography, which co-constructs theories, models and empirical analyses, is a way to position the study of Urban Systems within Complexity.
 The subject of the thesis is recalled, namely the investigation of relations between Networks and Territories through the construction of models of co-evolution between land-use and transportation networks.
 This presentation proposes a geographical theory, and then applies it to Transportation Governance in DPR.

-The theory relies on various empirical and modeling previous work.
+The theory relies on various empirical and modeling previous works.
 A first example shows how simple co-evolutionary dynamics can reproduce stylized urban forms.
 A second reveals the existence of autonomous morphogenetic processes by the calibration of an aggregation-diffusion growth model.
 The spatial non-stationarity of correlations between network topology and urban form is shown empirically for Europe, and simple coupled models are shown to be able to produce such a range of potential correlations.
 Finally, network effects are revealed at the macro-scale by calibrating a model of growth for French city system.
 The theory considers networked human territories from an evolutive urban theory perspective, and postulates that the existence of morphogenetic processes in which networks are essential drivers is equivalent to the existence of co-evolutive niches in these systems.

 A model for Transportation Governance in Mega-city regions is then presented, the LUTECIA model that couples a LUTI model with an infrastructure provision model.
 The transportation network evolves according to decisions taken by governance agents, following a game-theoretical framework, where agents seek to maximize the expected accessibility of their area.
 Examples of model output on synthetic configurations, and of model exploration are given.
 The future application to DPR is discussed, in particular its special characteristics making the region a perfect candidate: the regional governance as a new level of state action, the large development of infrastructures in a relatively short time, the conflicting regional and municipal master plans, the planned bridges across the delta and the high economic competition between the cities.
 Retrospective model calibration is expected to unveil actual governance processes, whereas calibration on planned and optimal infrastructure should respectively give first collaboration patterns equivalent to the central planning, and then potential optimal governance processes.